mirmik/chunk/docs/CHUNK_en.md

 ---

-## 6. Commands for C-style and Python blocks
+## 6. Commands for C-style, Python and XML blocks

 These commands operate not on arbitrary text, but on **logical code blocks** (functions, methods, `if` or `for` blocks, and so on).